 Jeff, I think about you every day, and I will miss you every day.
 We all will."

 The family is inviting friends and family to come honor Jeffery's memory on Tuesday February 4, 2020 at the Edwards Funeral Service, 318 Mt.
 Vernon Ave from 3 PM - 5 PM.

-To send flowers to Jeffery's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jeffery Scott Weisenberger, please visit our floral store.